Interactive Timeline for Sexual Harassment Claims

 Sexual harassment may include unwelcome comments, conduct, or physical behavior related to sex, gender, or sexual orientation that affects your work environment.
 Under NYC law, a single incident may be actionable if it treats an employee less well because of a protected characteristic.

-Unwelcome conduct related to sex or gender that affects work conditions or dignity may qualify, even if it happens once.
+Unwelcome conduct related to sex or gender that affects working conditions or dignity may qualify, even if it occurs only once.

 No. Harassment may come from a supervisor, coworker, or a third party connected to the workplace.